 Structure elucidation will be shown exemplarily for compound 4.
-The epiafzelechin unit was identified by a d with a small coupling constant of $J{\text{H-2/H-3}} = 1.8$ Hz at 3.78 ppm for H-3 and a s at 5.12 ppm for H-2, which is characteristic for cis-configurated flavan-3-ols.
+The epiafzelechin unit was identified by a d with a small coupling constant of $J{H-2/H-3} = 1.8$ Hz at 3.78 ppm for H-3 and a s at 5.12 ppm for H-2, which is characteristic for cis-configurated flavan-3-ols.
 The monohydroxylated B-ring was established by a d at 7.17 ppm and another d at 6.70 ppm.
 Both integrated for two protons and therefore indicated an AA'BB'-spin system in the B-ring.
+The upper unit could be identified as epiafzelechin and lower unit as epicatechin by 2D-NMR experiments.